Traveling While Pregnant: How to Avoid Swollen Feet

 On to the good news: Yes, there are definitely ways to relieve at least some of the swelling and pressure when traveling.
-Read on to find out what you can do.
+Here are a few helpful tips:

 • Avoid wearing anything tight or restricting, especially shoes.